SEA SPURGE

 5th Aug 2009, Lytham St Annes, Fylde Coast, Lancs.
 Photo: © RWD

-The three-bulged fruit has a coarse rough texture and three encircling indented lines.
+The tri-bulged ovary (fruit) has a coarse rough grainy texture and three encircling indented lines.

 5th Aug 2009, Lytham St Annes, Fylde Coast, Lancs.
 Photo: © RWD

-The lobes, green when immature, golden yellow when mature, have quadrilateral-symmetry and only very short horns.
+The flat lobes (actually glands), green when immature (top right), golden yellow when mature, have quadrilateral-symmetry and only very short irregularly-placed horns.

 7th Aug 2009, Ainsdale Sand Dunes, Sefton Coast, Merseyside.
 Photo: © RWD